Navy Federal Credit Union: Employees

+On March 1, 2024, Dietrich Kuhlmann was appointed President and CEO of Navy Federal Credit Union, succeeding Mary McDuffie.

 Services

-Navy Federal offers the typical suite of account services offered by most financial institutions, including savings accounts, checking accounts, debit cards, IRA accounts, home equity lines of credit, and certificates.
-The savings product is named "Share Savings" to reflect the fact that a member's initial savings deposit ($5.00) literally represents their share of ownership in the credit union.
-Navy Federal also offers members consumer loans (including personal loans, auto loans, and student loans), credit cards, mortgages and home equity lines of credit, and digital banking as well as some small business services, such as PPP loans.
-Navy Federal's CUSO, Navy Federal Financial Group, offers more extensive investment services and related supports, financial planning, and insurance.

-Due to the nature of its membership, which includes actively deployed military personnel in every time zone, Navy Federal maintains 24×7 operations at its three contact centers in Vienna, Virginia, Winchester, Virginia, and Pensacola, Florida, its largest contact center, as well as round-the-clock online banking services.

-Navy Federal Investment Services, a subsidiary of Navy Federal Financial Group, launched an online investing tool called Digital Investor in January 2022.

-Unlike most U.S. credit unions which generally only operate physical branches in one or a few metropolitan areas or only in a single state, Navy Federal operates branches in many U.S. metro areas as well as in some overseas locations, comprising a total of 355 branches worldwide as of October 2022.
+Navy Federal operates branches in many U.S. metro areas as well as in some overseas locations, comprising a total of 372 branches worldwide as of September 2025.
 In addition, members can make transactions through the CO-OP network of more than 30,000 ATMs in the U.S. and Canada without incurring surcharges or fees.

-Major banking competitors include Bank of America-Military Bank, Pentagon Federal Credit Union, and USAA.
+Major banking competitors include Pentagon Federal Credit Union and USAA.

 Charitable contributions

 Navy Federal Credit Union engages in multiple charitable partnerships, including a decades-long relationship with Toys for Tots, dedicated to helping families surrounding the Vienna, Virginia, headquarters, and a partnership with the National Hockey League's Stick Tap for Service Program.
 Navy Federal has also made multiple disaster relief donations, most recently a $100,000 donation to United Way of West Florida, to assist communities near their Pensacola, Florida offices that were adversely affected by Hurricane Sally in October 2020.

 Navy Federal recently donated $100,000 through its Dollars for Doers program which, based on nominations from the credit union’s employees, awards 100 nonprofits with grants.
 Navy Federal donated to U.S. Vets in November 2021 in honor of Veteran’s Month.
 During Navy Federal’s annual drive for the Marine Toys for Tots Foundation in the 2021 holiday season, members and employees donated over $20,000 and 20,000 toys to families in need.

 In 2022, Navy Federal’s members and employees donated over $33,000 and over 22,000 toys to families in need during the Toys for Tots campaigns.
+In 2024, Navy Federal donated over $48,000 and more than 23,000 toys to the campaign.

+In 2023, the credit union donated more than one million meals to servicemembers, veterans, and their families as a part of its recent military food insecurity campaign, No Plate Left Behind.
+In 2024, No Plate Left Behind donated more than 1.4 million meals.

+In 2024, Navy Federal committed $9 million over three years to the United Service Organizations to develop a financial wellness education program and other resources for early-career military servicemembers and their spouses.